Skip to content

 3. Carries out, explains and interprets policies, rules and procedures with respect to specialized recreational activities; Participates with neighborhood activity interest groups and other agencies serving the city in interpreting recreation and specialty programs to the general public.

-5. Supervises all recreational facilities within a geographic area or may supervise a facility on a citywide basis in a particular recreational specialty; coordinates the use of such specialized facilities as the Junior Museum with other recreational and educational programs.
+5. Supervises all recreational facilities within a geographic area or may supervise a facility on a citywide basis in a particular recreational specialty; coordinates the use of facilities dedicated to specialized recreational, educational, and enrichment activities..

-Knowledge of: Requires a thorough knowledge of recreational theory and practice as well as knowledge in such special fields as arts and crafts, aquatics, photography, drama and natural sciences.
+Knowledge of: Requires a thorough knowledge of recreational theory and practice as well as knowledge in such special fields as arts and crafts, aquatics, sports and athletics, age-based recreation, youth development and workforce readiness, therapeutic recreation and natural sciences.

-Ability and Skill to: Plan, coordinate and supervise various types of recreational activities; explain and promote recreation programs to departmental personnel, civic and neighborhood groups and interested individuals; speak and write effectively; determine needs and submit budgetary estimates for a section of the recreation program; prepare and maintain records and reports on all activities supervised.
+Ability or Skill to: Supervise, direct and coordinate the work of staff; plan, coordinate and supervise various types of recreational activities; explain and promote recreation programs to departmental personnel, civic and neighborhood groups and interested individuals; interact tactfully and diplomatically with program participants, staff and members of the public; speak and write effectively; determine needs and submit budgetary estimates for a section of the recreation program; prepare and maintain records and reports on all activities supervised.

 MINIMUM QUALIFICATIONS